Howard Johnson (baseball): 1985–1986: New York Mets and a second championship

-Johnson was traded from the Tigers to the New York Mets for Walt Terrell at the Winter Meetings on December 7, 1984.
-The move put three players at third base for the Mets but, three days later, they sent Hubie Brooks to the Montreal Expos as part of a trade for catcher Gary Carter.
+The Tigers traded Johnson to the New York Mets for Walt Terrell at the Winter Meetings on December 7, 1984.
+Three days later, the Mets traded third baseman Hubie Brooks to the Montreal Expos as part of a trade for catcher Gary Carter.

 Johnson's inability to hit well from the right side resulted in him being platooned by the Mets in 1985, this time with Ray Knight.
 Both started terribly and neither reached .200 until early July.
 Johnson hit below average all season, while Knight was even worse.
 The Mets, as they had in 1984, narrowly missed the postseason in 1985.

 1986 was the year of the Mets and both Johnson and Knight started very well.
 The Mets' problems shifted from third base to shortstop as Rafael Santana struggled to keep his average above .150 most of the season.
 Johnson was a capable shortstop defensively and picked up extra playing time moving between short and third but his hitting started declining in May.
 Between his mediocre hitting, continued lack of power, and an injury that wiped out three weeks in June, Johnson played in only 88 games in the regular season.
 When he returned from the June injury, Johnson went on a home run tear including two in his first game back and, within six weeks, his slugging percentage jumped from .376 to .510.
 One of Johnson's home runs occurred in a legendary game on July 22, 1986, against the Cincinnati Reds.
 When a 10th-inning bench-clearing fight ended, three Mets players were out of the game and they were forced to spend the rest of the game with a pitcher in the outfield and two pitchers in the batting lineup.
 When one of the pitchers, Jesse Orosco, drew a walk in the 14th inning, Johnson followed with a three-run home run that led to a Mets win.
 Johnson faded down the stretch and was virtually shut out of the postseason, going 0-for-7 in four games.
 His only start was Game 2 of the 1986 World Series, when he went 0-for-4 in a crucial Mets loss that put them in an 0–2 hole.
 His only other at bat in the series was in Game 6, when he struck out in the ninth inning.
 Nevertheless, at age 25, Johnson already had his second World Series ring.